 To join the Multilateral e-AWB Agreement, follow the process below:

-2. Enter the required information in the Airline Submission Form, then print and sign
+- Enter the required information in the Airline Submission Form (under signatory details, leave the signature and date fields blank)

-3. Send the signed Airline Submission Form to:
+- Send the completed Airline Submission Form to email@example.com

 If you have any questions, please see FAQ section or contact IATA Cargo at firstname.lastname@example.org